huggingface/accelerate/examples/README.md

 [Colab tutorial](https://colab.research.google.com/drive/1qVwYyLTCPYPSdz9ZX7BZl9Qm0A3j7RJe) for a more in-depth walkthrough.

 ## SLURM Scripts
-In [/Slurm/submit-multiGPU.sh](./Slurm/submit-multiGPU.sh) and [/Slurm/submit-multinode.sh](./Slurm/submit-multinode.sh) we present two scripts for running the examples on a machine with [SLURM](https://slurm.schedmd.com/documentation.html) workload manager.
+In [/slurm/submit_multigpu.sh](./slurm/submit_multigpu.sh) and [/slurm/submit_multinode.sh](./slurm/submit_multinode.sh) we present two scripts for running the examples on a machine with [SLURM](https://slurm.schedmd.com/documentation.html) workload manager.

-In [/Slurm/submit-multiGPU.sh](./Slurm/submit-multiGPU.sh) the only parameter in the launcher that needs to be modified is `--num_processes`, which determines the number of GPUs we will use.
+In [/slurm/submit_multigpu.sh](./slurm/submit_multigpu.sh) the only parameter in the launcher that needs to be modified is `--num_processes`, which determines the number of GPUs we will use.
 In this case, using the environment variable `$SLURM_GPUS`, we indicate that we want to utilize all the GPUs available on the node we have requested.

-In [/Slurm/submit-multinode.sh](./Slurm/submit-multinode.sh) we must specify the number of nodes that will be part of the training (`--nnodes`), how many GPUs we will use per node (`--num_machines`), the `id` which is a unique identifier, the [`backend`](https://pytorch.org/docs/stable/elastic/run.html#note-on-rendezvous-backend) and the `main_process_ip` which will be the address the master node.
-(Include `main_process_port` too if using another port other than 29500, the default)
+In [/slurm/submit_multinode.sh](./slurm/submit_multinode.sh) we must specify the number of nodes that will be part of the training (`--num_machines`), how many GPUs we will use in total (`--num_processes`), the `id` which is a unique identifier, the [`backend`](https://pytorch.org/docs/stable/elastic/run.html#note-on-rendezvous-backend) and the `--main_process_ip` which will be the address the master node.
+(Include `--main_process_port` too if using another port other than 29500, the default)

 ## Finer Examples